-Pandemic outbreak put many medical students under psychological pressure due to uncertainty for the future and withdrawal from their daily routine.
-Those coming from other cities or countries had to self-isolate themselves for 14 days before they travel back home.
+The pandemic outbreak put many medical students under psychological pressure due to uncertainty for the future and withdrawal from their daily routine.10 Those coming from other cities or countries had to self-isolate themselves for 14 days before they travel back home.
 Despite global instability, the medical students' commitment to contribute to a helpful response was remarkable, even at the initial stages of this health crisis.
-At our institution, a medical students' organization called for the massive engagement of senior-year students and newly-graduated doctors; their deep conviction has been that these individuals have already developed a solid background knowledge, making them more useful than any other group of volunteers who could be drafted to support the overworked healthcare professionals.
-This desire for student response was echoed in many other Medical Schools of the country.
+At our institution, a medical students' organization called for the massive engagement of senior-year students and newlygraduated doctors; their deep conviction has been that these individuals have already developed a solid background knowledge, making them more useful than any other group of volunteers who could be drafted to support the overworked healthcare professionals.11 This desire for student response was echoed in many other medical schools of the country.12